Today I have the easiest, most delicious and versatile side dish for you, my Lime Couscous.

 Using a fork, fluff up the couscous, like you would with rice,

-Taste the Lime Couscous and check for seasoning, add as necessary.
+Importantly, taste the Lime Couscous and check for seasoning, adjust as necessary.

 Finally, roughly chop a large handful of parsley leaves.
 Add these to the couscous and transfer to a serving dish.